DTT2411/CI-Portfolio-Project-1/README.md

 ## Testing
 Testing was conducted throughout the development cycle of the project, using the deployed version of the website as this was deployed at a very early stage.
 DevTools was utilised extensively to facilitate the testing of the site's responsiveness on different screen sizes (phone, tablet, laptop, desktop) in accordance with industry standard breakpoints (https://getbootstrap.com/docs/5.3/layout/breakpoints/#available-breakpoints).

-Both manual testing an validator testing were used to identify potential bugs and inefficiencies in the project code.
+Both manual testing and validator testing were used to identify potential bugs and inefficiencies in the project code.

+### Manual Testing
+- Testimonials page did not appear active on navigation bar when on the page.
+Simple fix by changing the element with the `active` class.
+- I noticed that on smaller screens, the label for textareas in the hiring and booking form was extending beyond the edge of the text box.
+This was particularly pronounced on phone size screens.
+I used DevTools to inspect the label element and was able to identify a `white-space: nowrap` attribute which was causing the issue.
+I looked this attribute up since I wasn't familiar with it and was able to find an alternative attribute `white-space: normal` which fixed the issue.
+The textarea labels now word wrap appropriately on smaller screens.

 ### Validator Testing